AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 New settings can be created through the PDF Generator user interface.

 **Security Settings:** Preconfigured security settings that are applied to generated PDF documents.
 The default value is No Security.
-You must create security settings using PDF Generator and then enter the setting here.
+Create security settings using PDF Generator and then enter the setting here.

 **Pool Size:** The initial size of the pool.
 When the Distiller service is deployed, this number is used to determine the number of service implementation instances that are created and allocated to the free pool awaiting invocation requests.
 The service container can then respond immediately to invocation requests without having to first initialize a service instance.